Mr-SGXXX/Clustering/README.md

 - The results of some methods strictly depends on some weight from a excellent but rare pretrain try, which doesn't occur all the time, causing the scores are easily lower than what authors declaimed.
 - Some methods don't offer the hyper-parameter setting they used for all dataset, for these methods we use the default hyper-parameter they offered in their code or paper.
 - The public code of some methods can not be run correctly for some bugs or outdated APIs.
 Though we try to fix these errors, it may cause some diffence of the results.
+- Some methods unfairly used the best epoch recognized by clustering evaluation metrics(ACC, ARI, etc) in the clustering progress, which needs ground truth information.(Early stop doesn't mean you can use unfair setting)
 - There may be some bugs in this repository which influence the score of some methods.
 If you find any bug, welcome to raise issues or contact me through email.

 The hardware environment we used as follows: